-There’s something mysterious– even alchemical— about the qualities that have to come together to yield the ideal croissant.
-It needs to be buttery and tender, but not mushy or overly moist.
-It requires a delicate flakiness-to-slight-chewiness ratio, and the layers of all-butter puff pastry should be well differentiated, without falling apart into a crumby mess when you bite into them.
-The bake should be golden, but not overly crispy.
-In short, it’s an art– one that the French in particular are very proud of.
+There’s something mysterious– maybe even alchemical— about the qualities that have to come together to yield the “ideal” croissant.
+To fit the bill, it should be buttery and tender, but never mushy or overly moist.
+It requires a delicate flakiness-to-chewiness ratio that’s hard to achieve, and the layers of all-butter puff pastry should be well differentiated, without falling apart into a crumby mess when you bite into them.
+The bake should be golden, but not overdone.
+In short, it’s a true art: one that the French in particular are very proud of.

 But how did this love affair start?
-Keep reading for the brief, but fascinating, history of the croissant– and to learn how France came to embrace the crescent-shaped pastry as a de facto national emblem, then became the global standard-bearer for how it should be made.
+Keep reading for a brief but fascinating history of the croissant– and to learn how France came to embrace the crescent-shaped pastry as a de facto national emblem, then became the global standard-bearer for how it should be made.